mthariath/portfolio/src/projects/dome.md

 ## Project Overview

-As the first hire at Elexa Consumer Products, I assumed responsibilities encompassing a wide range of skills and played an instrumental role in bringing the Dome product line to market.<!-- end --> My primary contributions to Dome were in product design and specification, documentation, and digital marketing.
+I was the first hire at Elexa Consumer Products, and played a key role in bringing the Dome product line to market. <!-- end -->My main responsibilities were in product design, documentation, and marketing.

 ## Product Design and Specification